ppy/osu-wiki/wiki/Main_page/en.md

 # [Beatmap editor](/wiki/Client/Beatmap_editor)

 All osu! beatmaps are created by our community.
 Want to share your favorite songs as well?
-Familiarise yourself with the built-in editor and turn your ideas into reality.
+You can do so with the built-in editor.

 Sections: [Compose](/wiki/Client/Beatmap_editor/Compose) • [Design](/wiki/Client/Beatmap_editor/Design) • [Timing](/wiki/Client/Beatmap_editor/Timing) • [Song setup](/wiki/Client/Beatmap_editor/Song_setup)